- Keto & Paleo on a Budget: 30+ Money Saving Tips

 - Vegetables & fruit, fish: seasonal from a farm and from my local supermarket

-- Sweeteners (Erythritol, stevia), baking essentials (almond flour, coconut flour, flaxseed, psyllium husks, protein powder), oils (coconut oil, etc.) and other: here are some tips from my UK Amazon Store
+- Sweeteners (Erythritol, stevia), baking essentials (almond flour, coconut flour, flaxseed, psyllium husks, protein powder), oils (coconut oil, etc.) and other.
+There are some great deals on Amazon!

 - Nuts & seeds, nut flours, sweeteners, spices, freeze-dried berries and berry powders: Healthy Supplies and Just Ingredients